p4vs59tw87-code/Shaojie.yang_persional_assignment/README.md

 ## Local Run

-Use the following code to install:
+Use the following code to install the requirements:

 ```powershell
 pip install -r requirements.txt